 How can I pay my bill at Lanka Yoga?

-Yes, in the living areas.
-It’s fairly reliable but we are in rural, village Sri Lanka so expect some dropouts and slowdowns.
+Yes!
+It’s fairly reliable but as we are in a rural village in Sri Lanka, expect the odd dropouts and slowdown.

 What voltage and plugs do you use?

 Electricity is at 220v in Sri Lanka.
-Our sockets are universal sockets that take pretty much every international plug type.
+Our sockets are universal sockets that take all international plug types.

 Elsewhere in Sri Lanka, you find a mix of 3 pin round sockets and 3 pin square, UK-type, sockets.